cloudprivacylabs/layeredschemas.org/content/_index.md

 {{<figure src="layered-schema-data-exchange-application.png" class="text-center">}}

-Layered schemas can be used to implement machine-readable data exchange agreements, policies and privacy controls for data exchange.
+Layered schemas can be used to implement machine-readable data exchange agreements, policies, and privacy controls for data exchange.
 These agreements and policies can be represented using a set of overlays with an ontology of terms with associated algorithms to mask, redact, or modify data.
 User consent information can also be